Attorney Ed R. Atkinson

 Small batch quality control: I do things differently than many law firms.
 My goal has never been to have the most clients.
 I want to have the happiest clients instead, whose results make me proud to be a lawyer, clients who will refer me to their friends and families.
 I am highly selective with the personal injury cases that I handle.
 In this way, I can consistently get the best possible results for my clients.
 With this same “small batch” approach, used by master craftsmen in virtually any profession, I can meticulously manage every detail of an injury claim.
 I admit, I am somewhat obsessive when it comes to my work.
 The best craftsmen always are.

-including truck accidents, motorcycle crashes, auto accidents in Hampton Roads and any instance in which someone is injured by another driver’s negligence
+including truck accidents, motorcycle crashes, auto accidents in Hampton Roads and any instance in which someone is injured by another driver’s negligence.
+Offering knowledgeable and experienced local DUI/DWI injury claims as well.

 including Jones Act Claims, Longshore and Harbor Workers’ Compensation Act (LHWCA) claims, and other injuries to seamen and dockworkers here in the Norfolk, Virginia Beach and Hampton Roads region